Marathon Man (film): Plot

-Babe arms himself with his father's gun and phones Elsa, who agrees to meet him with a car.
-Arriving at a country house, Babe guesses that Elsa has set him up.
-When Janeway and Szell's accomplices arrive, he holds everyone at gunpoint.
-The accomplices are killed in a gunfight, and Janeway offers to tell Babe where Szell will be in exchange for his life.
-As Babe leaves, Elsa tries to warn him before Janeway can shoot.
-Janeway kills her, before being slain by Babe.
+Babe arms himself with the gun and phones Elsa, who agrees to meet him with a car.
+Arriving at a country house, Babe guesses that Elsa has set him up, and Elsa denies that she is working as Szell's mistress.
+The cottage was possessed by Klaus.
+When Janeway and Szell's henchmen, Karl and Erhard arrive, Babe holds everyone at gunpoint.
+Janeway kills Karl and Erhard in a gunfight when they try to shoot Babe, and Janeway offers to tell Babe where Szell will be in exchange for his safety and in retribution for Doc's murder.
+As Babe agrees and departs, Elsa tries to warn him of being double crossed as Janeway takes decisive action.
+In a fast twist, Janeway executes her and Babe fires through the window, killing Janeway.

-Szell canvases the Manhattan Diamond District to get an idea of the value of his diamond cache, but is recognized by two Holocaust survivors, one of whom Szell stabs to death.
-Szell retrieves his diamonds, but as he attempts to leave the bank, Babe forces him at gunpoint to a pump house in the Central Park reservoir.
-Babe tells Szell he can keep as many diamonds as he can swallow.
-After swallowing one diamond, Szell refuses to continue and attacks Babe, but Babe throws the rest of the diamonds towards the water.
-Szell dives for them, but he stumbles down a staircase, impaling himself on his own blade and falling into the water.
-Babe heads out into Central Park, stopping to throw his gun into the Reservoir.
+Szell canvasses his cache, but is recognized by two Holocaust survivors, one of whom is a jewelry salesman Szell kills with his switchblade.
+Szell retrieves his diamonds, but as he leaves the Manhattan Diamond District to gauge the amount of his diamonds at the bank, Babe forces him at gunpoint to a pump house in the Central Park reservoir.
+Babe tells Szell that he can keep as many diamonds as he can swallow.
+After swallowing one diamond, Szell refuses to continue and says Babe, Doc and their father were weak before attacking him, but Babe dodges the stiletto and throws Szell's briefcase with the rest of the diamonds towards the water.
+Szell dives for them, and he stumbles down a spiral staircase, impales himself on his own blade and falls into the water.
+Babe then heads out into Central Park, stopping to throw his gun into the Reservoir.

 Themes

 The film explores themes of endurance and the pursuit of Nazi war criminals.
 Some critics believed that the exhibited violence was necessary to the film and to the character of Babe.
 Other critics found the violence to be offensive.
 Critic Pauline Kael considered the film to be a "Jewish revenge fantasy".

-The nickname given to Laurence Olivier's character, "der weiße Engel" (The White Angel), was inspired by Nazi doctor Josef Mengele, known as the "Angel of Death", also "der weiße Engel" because, when he stood on the platform of arrivals to concentration camps, he looked like a "white angel" directing victims to their deaths.
+The nickname given to Laurence Olivier's character, "der weiße Engel" (The White Angel), was inspired by SS doctor Josef Mengele, whom some prisoners nicknamed the "Angel of Death" (Todesengel) or "The White Angel" because, when he stood on the platform of arrivals to concentration camps to make a selection of prisoners, he wore a distinctive white coat.

 Babe originally has childish traits.
 As the film progresses, these childish traits are replaced with more adult ones.
 Michelle Citron of Jump Cut compared Babe to Carrie White in the 1976 film Carrie.

 Janeway is interested only in his own gain instead of the ideal to advance US interests.
 Paul Cobley stated in The American Thriller: Generic Innovation and Social Change in the 1970s that Janeway "can be read as the impersonality of late capitalism [...] or a post-Foucaldian embodiment of the shifting locations of power", or "a representative of the vicissitudes of the market".
 Cobley identifies Melendez and his group as Janeway's "nemesis".